 Should I protect intellectual property rights in the initial stages?

-Protecting your Intelectual Property Rights (IPR) from the outset is vital.
-Never has this been more important than when franchising, where you deal with third parties who have their own commercial interests.
+Protecting your Intellectual Property Rights (IPR) from the outset is vital.
+Never has this been more important than franchising, where you deal with third parties with their own commercial interests.

 How important is it to have a Franchise Agreement in place?